-Retaining walls that are located within 30 feet of a public sidewalk shall be required to adhere to the following.
+Retaining walls that are generally parallel to, facing towards, and located within 30 feet of any public right of way shall be required to adhere to the following.

-- 1. A freestanding retaining wall may not exceed a continuous, uninterrupted height of 10 feet.
+- 1. A freestanding retaining wall may not exceed a continuous, uninterrupted height of 10 feet above grade or adjacent curb level (or if no curb exists, from the center crown of the street), whichever is higher.
+Average grade shall not be applied in determining the maximum height in this instance.
 Additional height above 10 feet may be permitted, provided the wall contains a minimum 2-foot step back for each additional 10 feet of wall height.
 A type C2 Street Protective Yard shall be required for any freestanding retaining wall of at least 10 feet in height.
 Where the retaining wall gains additional height with a step back, the step back area shall provide the quantity of shrubs equal to a type C3 Street Protective Yard. - 2.
-This regulation shall not apply to walls associated with culverts or stream crossings or to transportation improvements, such as bridge overpass structures for streets or railroads. - 3.
-A building foundation wall that is integrated into an apartment, general, civic, or mixed use building type and facing any primary street must meet the following standards: - a.
-The transparency and blank wall standards enumerated for the building type shall apply to the building foundation wall. - b.
-When the building foundation wall is located within 30 feet of any primary street, it shall have a maximum height of 5 feet.
-Average grade shall not be applied in determining the maximum height in this instance.
+This regulation shall not apply to walls associated with culverts or stream crossings or to transportation improvements, such as bridge overpass structures for streets or railroads.